 - developing quickly &

-- building on the right idea, solving real problems.
+- building on the right idea, and solving real problems.

 What if we take the speed of development out of the equation?
 The only variable we’re left with to optimize for is the idea.
 Think about it.
 If you can gather valuable product feedback on the idea without development, you can start the development phase with a much better understanding of several aspects.
 For example: